JPMorgan Chase and Wells Fargo face customer anger over stimulus checks

 IRS: Days to weeks

 Most Americans will receive one of the $1,400 checks, but not everyone will receive a check immediately.
-The IRS will send the checks in batches over the next few days and weeks, although it hasn't specified would would be the first to receive the checks.
+The IRS will send the checks in batches over the next few days and weeks.
+The first checks were directed toward eligible taxpayers who had provided direct deposit information on their 2019 or 2020 returns, the Treasury said on Wednesday.

-People who have filed their 2020 or 2019 tax returns and have a bank account on file with the tax agency are more likely to quickly receive their stimulus checks through direct deposit, based on the prior payment rollouts.
-That's because the IRS prioritizes getting the stimulus money out quickly to those that it knows it can reach — and it's a massive effort, given that the tax agency has $422 billion in funds to distribute to more than 100 million taxpayers.
+In previous stimulus check payments, the IRS has also prioritized getting the stimulus money out quickly to those that it knows it can reach, mostly people who have direct deposit information on file with the tax agency.
+It's a massive effort, given that the tax agency has $422 billion in funds to distribute to more than 100 million taxpayers.

 Most taxpayers don't need to take any actions to receive the checks, Treasury and IRS officials said on Friday.
 People can also check the "Get My Payment" site at IRS.gov, which the tax agency reopened for the third round of stimulus checks.